-The Sublocade Risk Evaluation and Mitigation Strategy Program (REMS) helps minimize the potential for diversion and misuse.
-Your doctor can get Sublocade only through the REMS program.
+The Sublocade Risk Evaluation and Mitigation Strategy (REMS) program helps minimize the potential for diversion and misuse.
+Your doctor can obtain Sublocade only through the REMS program.
 The drug isn’t available at retail pharmacies.
-Due to safety reasons, only trained healthcare providers who are REMS certified can give doses of Sublocade.
+Due to safety reasons, only trained healthcare professionals who are REMS certified can give doses of Sublocade.
 In addition, clinics or offices where Sublocade is given must be REMS certified as well.

 For more information about the Sublocade REMS program, talk with your doctor.
 You may also call 866-258-3905 or visit the Sublocade REMS website.

 Because Sublocade can cause physical dependence, it can also cause withdrawal symptoms when you stop receiving it.

 It’s possible that physical dependence and the desire to avoid withdrawal (by continuing to use Sublocade) can lead to drug-seeking behavior and misuse.
 For more information, see “Physical dependence” in the “Side effect specifics” section above.

 Sublocade can cause side effects in some people.
 Most side effects from Sublocade are mild, go away with time, and don’t require medical attention.

 If you’d like to learn more about Sublocade, talk with your doctor or pharmacist.
 They can help answer any questions you have about side effects from taking the drug.
 You can also talk with your doctor if you’re interested in more information on opioid use disorder.